Uni-Hand: Universal Hand Motion Forecasting in Egocentric Views: Proposed Method

 \subsubsection{EMF Diffusion}

-The EMF diffusion is developed to denoise future EM latents, thus obtaining the future head motion trend for the following hand motion forecasting.
+The EMF diffusion is developed to denoise future EM latents, thus obtaining future head motion trend for the following hand motion forecasting.
 As shown in Fig.~\ref{fig:system_overview}(b), the EMF diffusion leverages Mamba~\cite{gu2023mamba} as the denoising model to convert the noisy future EM latents $F^\text{em}_\text{noise}$ to $\hat{F}^\text{em}_\text{f}\in \mathbb{R}^{N_\text{f}\times f}$ conditioned on the past EM latents $F^\text{em}_\text{p}$.
-The predicted $\hat{F}^\text{em}_\text{f}$ implicitly represents future head motion trend during the interaction process.
-Since the head movement patterns are much simpler than those of moving hands, we propose using the vanilla Mamba blocks for efficient denoising.
-Besides, we omit the process of decoding the future EM latents into specific homography matrices.
+The predicted $\hat{F}^\text{em}_\text{f}$ implicitly represents future head motion trend during the interaction process. \myblue{Since head motion exhibits simpler dynamics than hand motion, and head motion forecasting must be sufficiently efficient to provide conditioning signals for hand motion forecasting, we adopt the vanilla Mamba blocks for efficient denoising in our proposed EMF diffusion.} Besides, we omit the process of decoding the future EM latents into specific homography matrices.
 This eliminates the ambiguity inherent in selecting supervision signals for alternative homography parameterizations~\cite{detone2016deep}.